 \section{Model Evaluation}

-Analyzing simulated and real world human activity data where the system gradually evolves among its pure states, we empirically demonstrate (1) how the proposed regularizers allows the DWB model to accurately recover the system parameters taking into account the inverse-scaling relationship between the model parameters, (2) the impact of the window size on the accuracy of estimating the system parameters of a dynamically evolving time-series, and (3) how our non-parametric formulation of the DWB problem is able to accurately learn the pure state distributions.
+Analyzing simulated and real world human activity data where the system gradually evolves among its pure states, we empirically demonstrate (1) how the proposed regularizers allow the DWB model to accurately recover the system parameters taking into account the inverse-scaling relationship between the model parameters, (2) the impact of the window size on the accuracy of estimating the system parameters of a dynamically evolving time series, and (3) how our non-parametric formulation of the DWB problem is able to accurately learn the pure state distributions.